lazytiger/watermark/README.md

 # watermark

-How to remove watermark created by spire.pdf
+How to remove watermark created by spire.pdf using pdfbox.